Ruicheng0108/DSN/README.md

-# This is our implementation for the paper: Dynamic Spillover Networks: Leveraging Lead-Lag Phenomena for Stock Prediction
+# This is our implementation for the submitted paper.

 ## Enviroments
 * NVIDIA A100, Driver == 535.129